xbc5/writing-portfolio/linux/why_are_you_scared_of_neovim/README.md

 # Why Are You Scared of Neovim?
 It's Easy; You're Being a Big Baby

+There are few pieces of software in this world that change the way that you think.
+Linux is one; moving away from the proprietary world of Microsoft probably has you thinking about FREE as in FREEDOM and as in FREE BEER.

+[Neovim](https://neovim.io/) is another game-changer that will change how you think and interface with software.
+Let's explore the basics together and find out why Neovim is suitable for those who aspire to take their Linux skills to the next level.

 ## Neovim Unpacked: What Is It, and Should You Care?

 Consistently voted one of the most desirable text editors on Stack Overflow, year in and year out, Neovim's aims are simple: keyboard-driven input and efficiency.